Pearson-Higher-Ed/uxf-craft/README.md

 11. In sequential order, import the versions files with the SproutImport plugin.

 12. There may be a few errors about missing files and whatnot.
 I was generally able to go in and manually rename references to get this all to work.
 Check the sprout logs at craft/storage/runtime/logs/

+13. Extra steps for custom color type:

+  - Change all the color version entries to colorsVersion entry type
+  - Use the third button in the UXF tools plugin to write the entry IDs for the colors entries.
+  - Run `node --harmony ./exporter_colors.js` in the jekyll repo to create the `colors.json file`
+  - Use the Feed Me plugin to pull this file in and update the existing entries